 - Cover with foil and bake for 50 minutes.
 The foil prevents the tater tots from browning too quickly.
 Carefully remove the foil and bake for another 20 minutes or until the tots are golden brown and crispy.

-- You can make the casserole ahead of time and freeze for up to 3 months.
-Just assemble the hotdish as directed, wrap in plastic wrap and foil, then freeze.
+If you want to freeze the casserole before baking to cook at a later date, that works well too.
+Just assemble the hot dish as directed, wrap in plastic wrap and foil, then freeze for up to 3 months.
 Thaw in the refrigerator overnight, then bake as directed.

 FAQs: